langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 Virtualization
 ~~~~~~~~~~~~~~

-Virtualization needs to be enabled in this BIOS.
+Virtualization needs to be enabled in the BIOS.
 This process will vary depending on your computer, so you may need to look up instructions for your specific model.

 .. attention::
-   Changing settings in your bios has the potential to lead to system instability or even make your system completely inoperable.
+   Changing settings in your BIOS has the potential to lead to system instability or even make your system completely inoperable.
 Avoid changing settings if you do not know what they do.

 Remote Desktop
 ~~~~~~~~~~~~~~